If you’ve found it hard to sock money away, you’re not alone.

 Since you can’t predict what’s to come, it doesn’t hurt to ramp up your savings.

-“If the economy slides into recession, it will be nice to have a strong cash position to buffer yourself against unexpected interruptions in income — like losing your job,” says Neal Frankle, CFP professional and editor of WealthPilgrim.com.
+“If the economy slides into recession, it will be nice to have a strong cash position to buffer yourself against unexpected interruptions in income — like losing your job,” says Neal Frankle, certified financial planner and editor of WealthPilgrim.com.

 One way to save more is to have money withdrawn from every paycheck.
 You can deposit it into a savings or money market account.